 Magnolias are magnificent trees with early spring flowers and glossy green leaves.
 If you see your magnolia leaves turning yellow and brown during the growing season, something is wrong.
 You’ll have to do some troubleshooting to figure out the problem with your tree since there are many causes of yellow magnolia leaves, ranging from natural to nutritional.
-Read on for some tips on how to figure out why you have yellowing leaves on magnolia.
+Read on for some tips on how to figure out why you have yellowing leaves on your magnolia.

-Reasons for Magnolia Tree with Yellowing Leaves
+Reasons for Magnolia Trees with Yellowing Leaves